How our UTI gummies work

 Why is Canary the best option available?

+Traditional over-the-counter cranberry products can vary widely in their quality and ingredients, making them unreliable for UTI maintenance.
+Laboratory studies show that many products on the market contain less than 5 mg of PACs, rendering them ineffective.
 Even if they claim to contain 36 mg of PAC, many brands are using inexpensive insoluble PACs obtained from the fruit pulp and skins left over after juicing, which are not effective for maintenance of urinary tract health.
 It’s the soluble PACs found in pure cranberry juice concentrate that have demonstrated efficacy in clinical studies.
+Canary’s gummy is standardized to contain 36 mg of soluble PACs, the most effective formulation for supporting urinary tract health.

 Choose Canary and choose relief